About Ben Foss

 “If you want to understand a dyslexic child or a Silicon Valley entrepreneur, 35% of whom are dyslexic, Ben Foss has the insight to inspire audiences and help people find their strengths.” —James Gandolfini, actor, HBO’s The Sopranos

-Ben Foss is the Founder of Headstrong Nation®, a not-for-profit organization dedicated to serving the dyslexic community, a prominent Disability Rights Leader, and the inventor of the Intel Reader (r), a device CNN called “too ground breaking to ignore.”
+Ben Foss is the Founder of Headstrong Nation®, a not-for-profit organization dedicated to serving the dyslexic community, a prominent Disability Rights Leader, author of The Dyslexia Empowerment Plan, and the inventor of the Intel Reader (r), a device CNN called “too ground breaking to ignore.”
 The Intel Reader (r) is a mobile device that takes photos of text and reads it aloud on the spot to people who have difficulty with text, creating what Ben calls “a ramp into a book”.

 Identified as a dyslexic at the age of eight, Foss became successful by developing a unique approach to his disability.
 After years of hiding his his dyslexia, he challenged himself to use it as a bridge to the rest of the world, realizing that if he thought of himself as being “from dyslexia,” he could integrate his history and harness his strengths.
 As a compassionate and skilled speaker, he shares this message with Fortune 500 companies, human resources and public policy organizations, and colleges and universities across the country.